ordinals/ord/docs/src/guides/inscriptions.md

 Ordinal Inscription Guide
 =========================

-Individual satoshis can be inscribed with arbitrary content, creating Bitcoin-native digital artifacts that can be held in a Bitcoin wallet and transferred using Bitcoin transactions.
+Individual sats can be inscribed with arbitrary content, creating Bitcoin-native digital artifacts that can be held in a Bitcoin wallet and transferred using Bitcoin transactions.
 Inscriptions are as durable, immutable, secure, and decentralized as Bitcoin itself.

-Working with inscriptions requires a Bitcoin full node, to give you a view of the current state of the Bitcoin blockchain, and a wallet that can make ordinal-aware transactions that inscribe satoshis with content and transfer individual satoshis using ordinal theory.
+Working with inscriptions requires a Bitcoin full node, to give you a view of the current state of the Bitcoin blockchain, and a wallet that can create inscriptions and perform sat control when constructing transactions to send inscriptions to another wallet.

 Bitcoin Core provides both a Bitcoin full node and wallet.
-However, the Bitcoin Core wallet cannot make ordinal-aware transactions.
-Making ordinal-aware transactions requires [`ord`](https://github.com/casey/ord), the ordinal theory utility. `ord` doesn't implement its own wallet, so `ord wallet` subcommands interact with an existing Bitcoin Core wallet.
+However, the Bitcoin Core wallet cannot create inscriptions and does not perform sat control.

+This requires [`ord`](https://github.com/casey/ord), the ordinal utility. `ord` doesn't implement its own wallet, so `ord wallet` subcommands interact with Bitcoin Core wallets.

 This guide covers:

 1. Installing Bitcoin Core
 2. Syncing the Bitcoin blockchain
 3. Creating a Bitcoin Core wallet
-4. Using `ord wallet receive` to receive satoshis
+4. Using `ord wallet receive` to receive sats
 5. Creating inscriptions with `ord wallet inscribe`
 6. Sending inscriptions with `ord wallet send`
 7. Receiving inscriptions with `ord wallet receive`